Alan Sorrell: World War Two

-Postwar career in archaeology
+Post-war career in archaeology

 After the war Sorrell's archaeological work was to take up more and more of his time.
 Commissions came from archaeologists such as Professor W. F. Grimes for the London Mithraeum dig, from The Illustrated London News and later from the Ministry of Works.
 Public awareness of his work was increased by his prolific output and his many publications, starting with 'Roman Britain' (1961), as well drawings commissioned for TV series such as Who Were the British? for Anglia TV.
 Professor Barry Cunliffe wrote:

 Throughout this post-war period, Sorrell still found time for his more imaginative work, which was exhibited at both the Royal Watercolour Society and the Royal Academy plus other venues.
 The titles were often evocative, such as The Fallen Emperors, The Stone Men and The Dark Tower.
 A strong characteristic of these paintings is, according to Sorrell, "a sense of the decay of a noble past, and this and their treatment, in its starkness and drama, links them inevitably with his archaeological drawings".

 Family life

 Sorrell was married twice, first to Irene Agnes Mary Oldershaw in 1932; they divorced in 1946.
 His second marriage was to the watercolour artist Elizabeth Sorrell née Tanner in 1947.
 They lived and raised their family in a small converted chapel in Daws Heath in southeast Essex.
 They had three children, Richard Sorrell (born 1948), an artist, Mark Sorrell (born 1952), a writer, and Julia Sorrell (born 1955), also an artist.

 As an active member of the Campaign to Protect Rural England, Sorrell worked to help preserve ancient trees and woodlands in his local area.
 This was indicative of his Neo-Romantic outlook which was reflected in works such as The Spoilers, The Planting of the trees, and The Assault which was left unfinished on his easel at the time of his death.

-He died in 1974.
-He is buried in Sutton cemetery, Southend-on-Sea, along with his wife Elizabeth, who died in 1991.
+He died in 1974, and is buried in Sutton cemetery, Southend-on-Sea, with his wife Elizabeth, who died in 1991.